-Vendors must notify the County of any pending acquisitions/mergers unless otherwise legally prohibited from doing so.
-If a vendor is restricted from legally notifying the County of pending acquisitions/mergers, then it should notify the County of the actual acquisitions/mergers as soon as the law allows and provide to the County the legal framework that restricted it from notifying the County prior to the actual acquisition/merger.
-This information must be provided by vendors in Exhibit 2 (Organization Questionnaire/Affidavit) of Appendix B (Required Forms).
-Failure of a vendor to provide this information may eliminate its SOQ from any further consideration.
-Vendors have a continuing obligation to notify the County and update any changes to its response in Exhibit 2 (Organization Questionnaire/Affidavit) of Appendix B (Required Forms) during this solicitation.
+Vendors must notify the County of any pending acquisitions/mergers of their companies unless otherwise legally prohibited from doing so.
+If a Vendor is restricted from legally notifying the County of pending acquisitions/mergers, then it should notify the County of the actual acquisitions/mergers as soon as the law allows and provide to the County the legal framework that restricted it from notifying the County prior to the actual acquisition/merger.
+This information must be provided by Vendors in Exhibit 2 (Organization Questionnaire/Affidavit) of Appendix B (Required Forms).
+Failure of a Vendor to provide this information may eliminate its SOQ from any further consideration.
+Vendors have a continuing obligation to notify the County and update any changes to their response in Exhibit 2 (Organization Questionnaire/Affidavit) of Appendix B (Required Forms).
+Failure of Appendix B (Required Forms) and update any changes to their response in Exhibit 2 (Organization Questionnaire/Affidavit) of Appendix B (Required Forms).
+Failure of Appendix B (Required Forms) and update any changes to their response in Exhibit 2 (Organization Questionnaire/Affidavit) of Appendix B (Required Forms).